Formula 1 & Spurs: What is behind the partnership?

 Aside from the remarkable racing track, it’s important to explore why else this deal makes sense for F1.
 The two brands share similar aims when it comes to climate change, and the stadium’s North London location makes it the perfect venue for F1 to achieve their target of making the sport more diverse.
 But how will they go about actually achieving this…?

-It is clear to see that these are two brands with shared objectives, thus aligning with each other makes a lot of sense.
+It is clear to see that these are two brands with shared objectives; thus, aligning with each other makes a lot of sense.
 As a part of the partnership, they will be working together on new sustainability initiatives with a view to achieving their respective targets.
-F1 are looking to be net zero carbon by 2030, whilst Spurs will be looking to halve their greenhouse gas emissions by 2030 before also becoming net zero by 2040.
+F1 is looking to be net zero carbon by 2030, while Spurs will be looking to halve their greenhouse gas emissions by 2030 before also becoming net zero by 2040.

-Spurs and F1 will be teaming up to develop a new driver academy programme to help identify a new wave of talent.
-Spurs certainly don’t lack for knowledge on engaging the youth in London as they currently have one of the best football academies in the country, and if they can share their expertise with F1, it may not be long before the next Lewis Hamilton is unearthed.
-Other grassroots programmes will include them delivering educational activities in schools to showcase careers in motorsport, engineering, and even software development.
+Spurs and F1 will be teaming up to develop a new driver academy program to help identify a new wave of talent.
+Spurs certainly don’t lack for knowledge on engaging the youth in London, as they currently have one of the best football academies in the country, and if they can share their expertise with F1, it may not be long before the next Lewis Hamilton is unearthed.
+Other grassroots programs will include them delivering educational activities in schools to showcase careers in motorsports, engineering, and even software development.
 This will help highlight a perhaps unknown career path to millions of students.

-But why are F1 so focused on specifically engaging London’s youth?
+But why is F1 so focused on specifically engaging London’s youth?
 This partnership follows Lewis Hamilton’s establishment of The Hamilton Commission in 2020.
-It was set up by the F1 legend in a bid to ‘improve the representation of black people in UK sport,’ and has taken huge strides towards getting more young black people involved in the motorsports world.
-Hamilton vowed to help break down the barriers that he feels have stopped motorsport from being ‘as diverse as the world around us’.
+It was set up by the F1 legend in a bid to ‘improve the representation of Black people in UK sport’ and has taken huge strides towards getting more young Black people involved in the motorsports world.
+Hamilton vowed to help break down the barriers that he feels have stopped motorsport from being ‘as diverse as the world around us.’
 F1’s partnership with Spurs will certainly build on Hamilton’s great work and should begin to inspire more underrepresented groups in the UK to get involved in motorsport, whether that be through the F1 driver academy or a wide range of apprenticeship schemes.

 By doing so, we are convinced that we are shortening the value chain, saving time and money.
 However, these DYI methods are anything but risk-free and what initially appears to be a competitive advantage soon turns into a problem that is difficult to resolve.
 That’s why there are agencies.
 And this is why you should rely on us for your sponsorships.